alex-tokar/lede-srv6-visualizer/README.md

 [rtrB]
 hostname = 2.2.2.2
 ```
 You can find pre-built x86 LEDE images with everything pre-configured in the images directory, complete with VirtualBox configuration.
+Alternatively, you can build the images yourself from this repository: https://github.com/alex-tokar/lede-srv6